BytePane

 proxy_cache_valid 500 502 503 504 5s;

-A common site migration mistake: returning 200 on a "soft 404" page (a page that says "content not found" but returns HTTP 200).
-Google Search Console flags these as "Soft 404" errors, and the pages consume crawl budget without contributing to rankings.
-Always return a real 404 or 410 for genuinely missing content.
+A common site migration mistake: returning 200 on a "soft 404" page that says "content not found" but returns HTTP 200.
+Google Search Console can flag these as soft 404s because the visible page and HTTP response disagree.
+Return a real 404 or 410 for genuinely missing content, and return 301 or 308 only when there is a useful replacement URL.

 Implementing 429 Rate Limiting Correctly

-// Rate limit headers on every response (not just 429)
+// Rate limit visibility headers on every response (widely deployed convention)

 // 429 response